Study the biological and social factors that impact peoples' overall health

 Does this program meet the prerequisites for medical school and the Medical College Admission Test (MCAT)?

 This is a popular option if you plan to pursue medicine.
 If you’re interested in a future clinical health profession, you should consult the requirements of the schools you want to attend.
 Between your required and elective courses in the program, you’ll be able to meet the requirements for most medical schools in Canada and around the world.
-Visit our Beyond Ideas website for tips on how to get into medical school.
+Read our tips on how to get into medical school.

 What is the difference between life sciences and health sciences?